ecies/py/README.md

 1. Make the shared key's length fixed;
 2. Make it safer since hash functions can remove "weak bits" in the original computed key.
 Check the introduction section of this [paper](http://cacr.uwaterloo.ca/techreports/1998/corr98-05.pdf) for more details.

-> Warning: Accoring to some recent research, although widely used, the `sha256` key derivation function is [not secure enough](https://github.com/ecies/py/issues/82).
+> Warning: According to some recent research, although widely used, the `sha256` key derivation function is [not secure enough](https://github.com/ecies/py/issues/82).

 ### AES